 Win32/FakeVimes family of fake antivirus programs

-FakeVimes is a name of a fake antivirus programs which report non existent security threats to trick computer users into purchasing their useless license keys.
-Rogue programs from this family are being distributed by Cyber criminals who are using exploit kits to infiltrate user's operating systems.
-Most common source of these bogus programs are malicious websites, infected email messages and drive-by downloads.
-Exploit kits rely on out-dated software to exploit their security vulnerabilities and infiltrate user's computer - keeping one's installed software up-to-date could drastically decrease the risk of getting one's computer infected with malware and fake antivirus programs.
-Cyber criminals who are responsible for creating fake antivirus programs from FakeVimes family have released over 200 rogue antivirus programs.
+FakeVimes is the name of a family of fake antivirus programs, which report non-existent security threats in order to trick computer users into purchasing their useless license keys.
+Rogue programs from this family are distributed by cyber criminals who use 'exploit kits' to infiltrate users' operating systems.
+Common sources of these bogus programs are malicious websites, infected email messages, and drive-by downloads.
+Exploit kits rely on outdated software to exploit any security vulnerabilities detected within users' systems prior to infiltration.
+Thus, keeping installed software up-to-date drastically reduces the risk of infection with malware and fake antivirus programs.
+Cyber criminals responsible for creating fake antivirus programs from the FakeVimes family have released over 200 rogue antivirus programs.

-In most cases these bogus programs are identical apart the fact that they use different names.
-Some of the most recent variants were using such names:
+In most cases, these bogus programs are identical other than the use of different names.
+Some of the most recent variants use the following names:

 - Windows Maintenance Guard

 - Windows PC Aid

 - Windows Guard Tools

 After successful infiltration, rogue programs from the FakeVimes family modify registry entries of the infected operating system and configure themselves to start automatically on each system start-up.
 Moreover, these rogue programs disable execution of installed programs (including legitimate antivirus and anti-spyware programs) and disable the Task Manager.
 Cyber criminals also use two types of user interface within their rogue programs.
 Bogus programs from the FakeVimes family are designed to appear as if they are genuine Windows applications.

 FakeVimes user interface (type 1):